-I attended a Tavistock Group Relations conference last Dec.
+I attended a Tavistock Group Relations Conference last Dec.
 It is a very unique experience to me.
 It is a weird one as well.
 There was a lot of ‘stuck-ness’, ambiguity and sometimes emotion in the conference.
 It is ‘empty’ (in a neutral sense) where each participant can make different senses out of the experience.
 I have been asking myself how I would summarise the conference.
-In reflecting with another alumni, here is what comes to my mind:
+In reflecting with another participant, here is what comes to my mind:

 So, what assumptions have been surfaced so far?
 For me,